Article reviewed and approved by Dr. Ibtissama Boukas, physician specializing in family medicine

 For older people, the cause may be:

-Over time, the intervertebral discs age through wear.
+Over time, the intervertebral discs age through wear and tear.
 Thus, osteoarthritis (cervical ou lumbar) is a common cause of radiculalgia in the elderly.

 In addition, the growth of a tumor can also be the cause of radicular pain.